Yuri Kivshar: Career

 topological insulators, optic signal processing and optic communications.
 He also discovered series of solitons and described their properties.

 In 2010 Yuri Kivshar was invited to St. Petersburg, Russia in terms of government Megagrant program.
 He became a scientific leader of the International Research Centre for Nanophotonics and Metamaterials of the ITMO University (Saint-Petersburg, Russia).

 Publications

-Professor Kivshar authored and co-authored of more than 900 scientific papers.
+Professor Kivshar authored and co-authored more than 900 scientific papers.
 His h-index is 140.
 His work has generated over 38,000 citations.

 Awards

 Throughout his career he has received awards, including the Stefanos Pnevmatikos International Award, in his continued contributions to nonlinear optics and electrodynamics.
+Professor Kivshar is also the recipient of the 2022 Max Born Award and is an Optica Fellow.